 Stay Up to Date With Taiwan Travel Restrictions

-Taiwan entry restrictions aren’t changing in an especially rapid fashion, but a sudden change in medical news could lead to an acceleration on the border front.
-With this being said, I’d recommend not following the news too closely.
+So, when will Taiwan be open for tourists?
+Taiwan entry restrictions aren’t changing in an especially rapid fashion, but a sudden change in the health situation could lead to an acceleration on the border front.
+With this being said, I’d recommend not following the news about travel to Taiwan 2021 too closely.
 Doing so can lead you to anticipate outcomes that, while logically congruent for ordinary people, are far too sensible for the idiot politicians controlling them.
-I speak from experience; trust me.
+I speak from experience—trust me.

 Likewise, irrespective of when you think you’ll visit Taiwan again, you should also be careful about where you get your news.
 While Taiwan News is the most ubiquitous English-language news source, its staff write with an air of sensationalism, which often obscures facts and undermines the publication’s credibility.
 Focus Taiwan, on the other hand, tends to be have less breaking news, in spite of generally being more factual.

 The Bottom Line